soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 <img class="mx-auto d-block mb-2 post-img" src="/assets/img/2023-06-07/distance.png"><br>

-Physically, the values of each element represent the upper bound of the success probability of CNOT entangling operation between a pair of qubits.<d-footnote> This is expressed as a sequence of CNOT gates acting across the qubits that connect the pair of qubits which gives the highest success probability.</d-footnote><d-footnote> In an actual experiment, qubit decoherence resulted in lowered fidelity of the prepared state.</d-footnote> Ideally, the value should be unity.
+Physically, the values of each element represent the upper bound of the success probability of CNOT entangling operation between a pair of qubits.<d-footnote> In an actual experiment, qubit decoherence resulted in lowered fidelity of the prepared state.</d-footnote><d-footnote> The entangling operation is a sequence of CNOT gates acting across the qubits that connect the pair of qubits which gives the highest success probability.</d-footnote> Ideally, the value should be unity.
 Therefore, a good central qubit should be the one with the highest success probability.

 ```python
 avg_success = np.mean(np.exp(-distance_matrix), axis=1)